 We’ve all been there.
 You have 23 things that need doing.
 You’ve been rushing around all day but when you finally collapse into the sofa at night you don’t feel like you’ve actually achieved anything.
 Today’s modern life is intense, busy and full of distractions – and that’s without Coronavirus in the equation.
 Often, we fight the fires that need fighting and never actually get to those projects that we need to do to make progress towards our goals.
 It’s normal but still frustrating to live through.

-Now, to make things worse, you are almost certainly faced with having to do all of this from home for the foreseeable future – and that means you need to up your game to make things happen more than ever before, as well as make the most of the hours available around the inevitable distractions that you are going to face.
+Now, to make things worse, many of us are faced with having to do all of this from home for at least part of our time – and that means you need to up your game to make things happen more than ever before, as well as make the most of the hours available around the inevitable distractions that you are going to face.

 Have you ever looked at other people in your life and wonder how it is that they are so successful AND have time for hobbies, holidays, family and friends?
 Do you have that one friend who seems to be very successful, doing amazing things day in day out but never seems to be running around like a lunatic?
 It’s possible that they are like the proverbial swan paddling away like frantic beneath the surface whilst remaining calm to all those that can observe.
 However, it is also possible that they have just cracked the code of busy vs productive.